-- Camping and even glamping is also an option.
+Camping and even glamping is also an option.
+Camping at Meher Mount is not permitted.
+There are, however, several camping facilities nearby.
 In some instances, you need to bring all of your own camping equipment, other sites have furnished cabins, yurts or tents.
-There is the Ventura Ranch KOA on Highway 150 which is on-the-way to Meher Mount if you are driving through Santa Paula from the south.
+There is the Ventura Ranch KOA on Highway 150 which is on the way to Meher Mount if you are driving through Santa Paula from the south.
 This campground includes tent sties, teepees, furnished cabins and RV sites.
 Near the KOA on Highway 150 is Steckel Park.
 Coming from the north, Lake Casitas Recreation Area off Highway 150 between Santa Barbara and Ojai can accommodate tents, ten trailers, campers and RVs.
+Off Highway 33 coming from Ventura to Ojai is Foster Park.
 Other camping options include Camp Comfort (about one mile from downtown Ojai).
-Closer to Meher Mount and on-the-way from Ojai on Highway 150 is Dennison Park.
+Closer to Meher Mount and on the way from Ojai on Highway 150 is Dennison Park.

 Ojai, California is a small resort town and artists’ haven nestled in the Ojai Valley with a population of about 8,000.
 It is surrounded by mountains that run east to west, including the Topa Topa Bluffs, that give off a glow in the evening light known as “the pink moment.”